shreyaawari28/Basic-WebDev-Projects-/Practice_FlexBox/README.md

 This project is a **practice implementation of CSS Flexbox**, created using **HTML and CSS**.

-In this project, I learned Flexbox, which is one of the most important layout modules in CSS.
+In this project, I learned **Flexbox**, which is one of the most important topics in CSS.
-I created a **navigation bar** and used Flexbox properties to align navigation items horizontally and space them evenly.
+I created a **navigation bar** and used Flexbox properties to align the navigation items horizontally and space them evenly.

-I also created two `<div>` elements and used Flexbox to **center one div inside another** both horizontally and vertically.
+I also created two `<div>` elements and used Flexbox on the outer div to **align the inner div at the center**, both horizontally and vertically.

-The project focuses on understanding how Flexbox works for layout alignment and positioning, without using JavaScript.
+The project focuses on practicing layout alignment using Flexbox without using JavaScript.

 </details>